tienledigital/astro-content-manager/OVERVIEW.md

       # Or using npm's live-server
       npx live-server
       ```
 3.  **Generate a GitHub Fine-Grained Token:** Go to your [GitHub Developer Settings](https://github.com/settings/tokens/new?type=beta) and generate a new "Fine-Grained" token.
-During setup, select the specific repository you want this tool to manage and grant it **Repository Permissions** for **"Contents"** with **"Read and write"** access.
-Copy this token.
+Select the specific repository you want to manage and grant it **Repository Permissions** for **"Contents"** with **"Read and write"** access.
-4.  **Use the App:** Open the running application in your browser and paste the token when prompted.
-You are now ready to manage your content.
+4.  **Use the App:** Open the running application in your browser, paste your repository URL and the token, and start managing your content.